trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 Again, the indentation is for readability only, as is the line spacing between the blocks.
 (Blank lines and lines starting with “%” are ignored.)
 Also remember that the chain is defined counter-clockwise, and the curves within the chain must be ordered and oriented properly.
 Chains cannot be chained together.
 Rem: The use of `PARAMETRIC_EQUATION_CURVE`s in this example predates the addition of the `END_POINTS_LINE` curves, which would be simpler to use here.

+## Bottom Topography

+A bottom topography can also be added to the model.
+The most obvious use is when generating three dimensional meshes, where the bottom follows a given profile.
+But topography can also be used to size the mesh, which is useful for the solution of two-dimensional shallow water flows.

+A bottom topography can be defined in one of two ways:

+* By supplying a functional form, f(x,y)
+* By supplying gridded data in a file

+### Topography from a Functional Form
+The simplest way to define the bottom topography is with an equation in a `TOPOGRAPHY` block, e.g.,

+        \begin{TOPOGRAPHY}
+           eqn = h(x,y) = x^2 + y^2
+           sizing = ON \or\ OFF (Optional)
+        \end{TOPOGRAPHY}

+The height function takes two arguments, which are the physical x-y coordinates, unlike the parametric coordinates that define boundary curves.
+The `sizing` key is optional, with the default being `OFF`.

+### Topography from Data

+Alternatively, the bottom topography data can be read in from a file, e.g.,

+        \begin{TOPOGRAPHY}
+           data file = path/to/bottom_data.txt
+           sizing = ON \or\ OFF (Optional)
+        \end{TOPOGRAPHY}

+ The `sizing` key is optional, with the default being `OFF`.

+From this data, a bicubic interpolation is used to compute the bottom topography information.
+Currently this strategy of bottom topography extrusion relies on *gridded data*.
+The data file is assumed to come as separate lists of the x coordinate points, with length $n$, the y coordinate points, with length $m$, and the z coordinate points where the grid data is ordered slice-by-slice in the y direction, with size $m \times n$.
+Below a small example is provided to clarify the data file format

+     !
+Header with the number of points in the x and y direction 75 50
+     ! x node values
+     x1
+     ...
+     x75
+     ! y node values
+     y1
+     ...
+     y50
+     ! z node values
+     z1,1
+     z2,1
+     ...
+     z50,1
+     z1,2
+     ...
+     z50,2
+     ...
+     z1,75
+     ...
+     z50,75

+### Sizing the Mesh with Bottom Topography<a name="SizingTopography"></a>

+When

+		sizing = ON

+in a TOPOGRAPHY block, e.g.

+        \begin{TOPOGRAPHY}
+           eqn    = h(x,y) = x^2 + y^2
+           sizing = ON
+        \end{TOPOGRAPHY}

+a two-dimensional mesh is sized according to the curvature of the topography, but does not change the z values of the mesh.
+For an example, see the top portion of [Fig. 26](three-dimensional-hexahedral-meshes.md#SizingTopography).

 ## The Model Definition<a name="TheModel"></a>
 The model (there is at most one) defines the region that is to be meshed.
 It is marked by